-Each share of our Common Stock outstanding on the Record Date entitles the holder thereof to one vote on each matter submitted to the stockholders at the Annual Meeting.
+Each share of our Common Stock outstanding on the Record Date entitles the holder thereof to one vote on each matter submitted to the stockholders at the Annual Meeting; provided, however, that pursuant to NASDAQ Marketplace Rules, the 2,712,188 shares of Common Stock issued to EGWU, Inc. (formerly known as Egen, Inc.), an Alabama corporation ("EGEN"), at the closing of the acquisition will not be entitled to vote on Proposal No. 4 and will not be counted in determining votes cast for purposes of Proposal No. 4.
 Only stockholders who own Common Stock as of the close of business on the Record Date are entitled to notice of, and to vote at, the Annual Meeting.
-As of the Record Date, there were 17,217,066 shares of our Common Stock issued and outstanding.
+As of the Record Date, there were shares of our Common Stock issued and outstanding.